-When you are thinking about starting a new website for your law firm, or you’re planning to create a legal blog in order to market your firm, you'll need to do more than just think about the type of content you want on the blog.
+When you are thinking about starting a new website for your law firm or creating a legal blog to market your firm, you'll need to do more than just think about the content you want on the blog.
 Certainly, you'll want to give your legal blog a significant amount of thought, from the specific topics to the publishing calendar.

-And you’ll want to be sure that you’re doing all the necessary pre-planning to make certain that your strategies for marketing your firm are as successful as possible.
+Make sure to do all the necessary pre-planning to make certain that your strategies for marketing your firm are as successful as possible.
 For many law firms, online marketing might begin with a legal blog, but the marketing practice should expand to corporate information from your blogs onto your website.
 Ultimately, you want to create the content that your target reader seeks.
-Here’s where competency pages, also known as pillar pages, and topics clusters will come into play.
+Here’s where pillar pages and topics clusters will come into play.

 Thinking About Search Engine Optimization for Your Law Firm

-Both competency/pillar pages and topic clusters should be considerations in a broader plan to improve search engine optimization (SEO) and to use your content writing, including the material in your blog posts, to target specific readers.
+Pillar pages and topic clusters should be considered in a broader plan to improve search engine optimization (SEO) and to use your content writing, including the material in your blog posts, to target specific readers.
 There are many different facets of SEO, such as:

-- Developing content that gives your target reading the information they want;
+Developing content that gives your target readers the information they want;

-According to Hubspot, there are two major types of pillar pages: the resource pillar page and the 10x content pillar page.
+According to Hubspot, there are two major pillar pages: the resource pillar page and the 10x content pillar page.
 What's the difference between these two kinds of pillar pages?
-A resource pillar page will typically be a reference tool for a reader, and it will likely include a variety of useful links—both internal links to blogs written by your firm, for example, and external links to sources that can be helpful to the reader.
-Differently, a 10x content pillar page is used to give the reader a "deep dive on a core topic."
+A resource pillar page will typically be a reference tool for a reader, and it will likely include a variety of useful links—internal links to blogs written by your firm, for example, and external links to sources that can be helpful to the reader.
+Differently, a 10x content pillar page gives the reader a "deep dive on a core topic."

-What might these different types of pillar pages look like for a law firm?
-Imagine that you have a law firm that specializes in commercial law in Chicago.
-A resource pillar page might provide information for a potential client who is considering starting a new business.
-That resource pillar page might provide key information about the different types of business structures available, necessary steps to file business paperwork and to rent a commercial space, and other practicalities of opening a new company.
+What might these pillar pages look like for a law firm?
+Imagine you have a law firm specializing in commercial law in Chicago.
+A resource pillar page might provide information for a potential client considering starting a new business.
+That resource pillar page might provide key information about the different business structures available, necessary steps to file business paperwork and rent a commercial space, and other practicalities of opening a new company.
 On that page, the law firm might include external links to filing articles of incorporation in Chicago and specific statutes concerning commercial lease agreements.
-At the same time, the page might include internal links to blog posts about negotiating a commercial lease agreement for a new business, and how to choose the best business structure for your needs.
-Differently, a 10x content pillar page might take a "deep dive" into the history of corporations as a business structure, the process of forming corporations, the ways in which corporate structures and entities have been considered in court cases, and information about some of the most successful corporations across time.
+At the same time, the page might include internal links to blog posts about negotiating a commercial lease agreement for a new business and how to choose the best business structure for your needs.
+Differently, a 10x content pillar page might take a "deep dive" into the history of corporations as a business structure, the process of forming corporations, how corporate structures and entities have been considered in court cases, and information about some of the most successful corporations.

 Now what's the difference between a landing page and a pillar page?
-If you've read this far, you know a little bit about what a pillar page includes.
+If you've read this far, you know little about what a pillar page includes.
 A landing page, differently, is designed to get more leads for your business—to get readers to make contact.
-While pillar pages provide the reader with specific types of content without requiring any commitment from them, landing pages usually ask a reader to provide their name or contact information before they're eligible to get the content you have to offer.
+While pillar pages provide the reader with specific types of content without requiring any commitment, landing pages usually ask a reader to provide their name or contact information before they're eligible to get the content you have to offer.

 What is a Topic Cluster?

-The term "topic cluster" refers to a model of organizing the various pages of content on your website.
+The term "topic cluster" refers to a model of organizing your website's various pages of content.
 Your pillar page will be the primary place where your content "lives," so to speak, and various pages and blog posts that fall under the same topic will link back to that pillar page.
-To put it another way, a particular topic cluster will contain many different pieces of content that are contained within your website, grouping those pieces of content by a shared topic.
+To put it another way, a particular topic cluster will contain many different pieces of content within your website, grouping them into a shared topic.